 Your cosigner signed a legal document guaranteeing payment of a loan and took on considerable responsibility when he or she did so.

-Because this can be a delicate matter (especially when family and friends are involved), consider talking with a bankruptcy lawyer about which chapter may best address your financial needs and how to deal with cosigners:Speak with a Bankruptcy Lawyer Today
+Because this can be a delicate matter (especially when family and friends are involved), consider talking with a bankruptcy lawyer about which chapter may best address your financial needs and how to deal with cosigners:Speak to a Bankruptcy Lawyer Today

 PAID ATTORNEY ADVERTISEMENT: THIS WEB SITE IS A GROUP ADVERTISEMENT AND THE PARTICIPATING ATTORNEYS ARE INCLUDED BECAUSE THEY PAY AN ADVERTISING FEE.
 It is not a lawyer referral service or prepaid legal services plan.
 Total Bankruptcy is not a law firm.
 Your request for contact will be forwarded to the local lawyer who has paid to advertise in the ZIP code you provide.
 Total Bankruptcy does not endorse or recommend any lawyer or law firm who participates in the network nor does it analyze a person's legal situation when determining which participating lawyers receive a person's inquiry.
 It does not make any representation and has not made any judgment as to the qualifications, expertise or credentials of any participating lawyer.
 No representation is made that the quality of the legal services to be performed is greater than the quality of legal services performed by other lawyers.
 The information contained herein is not legal advice.
 Any information you submit to Total Bankruptcy does not create an attorney-client relationship and may not be protected by attorney-client privilege.
 Do not use the form to submit confidential, time-sensitive, or privileged information.
 All photos are of models and do not depict clients.
 All case evaluations are performed by participating attorneys.
 An attorney responsible for the content of this Site is Kevin W. Chern, Esq., licensed in Illinois with offices at 25 East Washington, Suite 400, Chicago, Illinois 60602.
 To see the attorney in your area who is responsible for this advertisement, please click here, or call 866-200-8052.